 The 9 Most Common Client Problems

 If you’ve ever felt like you’re the only one experiencing client problems, know you are not alone.
 Most freelancers face similar problems, and you’ll probably identify with every client problem on this list.
 Just remember—most of these issues simply arise out of human nature.
 We’re human and our clients are, too.
+This list is geared toward the work of freelance web developers and designers, but anyone working with clients will probably relate to these client problems.

 1. Stalled on Content